fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-6.md

 Next, would be to make our Spiked CanonBall fall.
 As in the previous chapter to do this, we

-1. Create variables that dictate the position of our Spiked Canon Ball
+1. Create variables that dictate the position of our Spiked CanonBall
 2. Change our `UI.Area` :Position tag to use this variable
 3. Change the variable by using velocity and acceleration